 Animal drop-off: 9am to 4pm

-The Marine Response Unit is Victoria's first dedicated marine unit, responding to calls for assistance involving seals, turtles, dolphins, whales, seabirds and other marine wildlife in Victorian waters.
+The Marine Response Unit is Victoria's first dedicated marine unit, responding to calls for assistance involving seals, turtles and marine birds in Victorian waters.

 Phone: 1300 245 MRU (1300 245 678)